Breakthrough/PySceneDetect/manual/cli/detectors.rst

                                 frame metric must exceed to trigger a new scene.
                                 Refers to frame metric delta_rgb in stats file.
                                 [default: 12]
-  -m, --min-scene-len TIMECODE  Minimum size/length of any scene.
-TIMECODE can be
+  -f, --fade-bias PERCENT       Percent (%) from -100 to 100 of timecode skew
-                                specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn [default: 0.6s] -f, --fade-bias PERCENT       Percent (%) from -100 to 100 of timecode skew for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame,
+                                for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame,